Fantastic Beasts: The Secrets of Dumbledore: Cast

 An infamous powerful dark wizard who caused mass violence, terror and chaos around the globe, seeking to lead a new Wizarding World Order based on his strong belief in wizarding superiority.
 He had a close relationship with Dumbledore as a teenager.
 Mikkelsen replaces Johnny Depp, who played Grindelwald in the first two films, due to the latter's libel case with News Group Newspapers Ltd. over his alleged domestic abuse of his ex-wife, Amber Heard.
 The story does not acknowledge or explain the change in Grindelwald's appearance between films, which Mikkelsen described as a "deliberate" choice.

 Other cast members include Maria Fernanda Cândido as Vicência Santos and Dave Wong as Liu Tao, both candidates for the post of Supreme Leader of the ICW; Aleksandr Kuznetsov as Helmut, an Auror of the German Ministry of Magic; and Valerie Pachner as Henrietta Fischer, secretary for the German Minister of Magic.

-In minor and one-scene roles, Cara Mahoney as Waitress, a woman who attends Albus in a teashop; Maja Bloom as Carrow, a Grindelwald follower; Wilf Scolding as Frank Doyle/Workman, a relative of Lally; Paul Low-Hang as Zabini, a Grindelwald follower; Peter Simonischek as Warder, a guard of the Erkstag prison; Matthias Brenner as Otto, a leather craftsman; Kazeem Tosin Amore as Workman 2, Noor Dillan-Night as Workman 3, Manuel Klein as Tall Auror, Jan Pohl as Ministry Official, Jacqueline Boatswain as Ida Webb, a British witch and member of the International Confederation of Wizards; Ramona Kunze-Libnow as Edith, a woman who welcomes Lally and Jacob in the Candidates Dinner; David Bertrand as Victor, a wizard who works with Vogel, Stefan Race as Karl, a dark-eyed waiter; Sean Talo as Ministry Wizard, Dónal Finn as Albert, a baker who works with Jacob, Jeremy Azis as German Muggle 24, Jessica Cartledge as "red-headed Ravenclaw", Radha Sthanakiya as "tiny witch 1", Isabelle Coverdale as "tiny witch 2", and Emilia Karlsson as Ministry Guest.
+The following cast members appear in minor and one-scene roles: Cara Mahoney as Waitress, a woman who attends Albus in a teashop; Maja Bloom as Carrow, a Grindelwald follower; Wilf Scolding as Frank Doyle / Workman, a relative of Lally; Paul Low-Hang as Zabini, a Grindelwald follower; Peter Simonischek as Warder, a guard of the Erkstag prison; Matthias Brenner as Otto, a leather craftsman; Kazeem Tosin Amore as Workman 2, Noor Dillan-Night as Workman 3, Manuel Klein as Tall Auror, Jan Pohl as Ministry Official, Jacqueline Boatswain as Ida Webb, a British witch and member of the International Confederation of Wizards; Ramona Kunze-Libnow as Edith, a woman who welcomes Lally and Jacob in the Candidates Dinner; David Bertrand as Victor, a wizard who works with Vogel, Stefan Race as Karl, a dark-eyed waiter; Sean Talo as Ministry Wizard, Dónal Finn as Albert, a baker who works with Jacob, Jeremy Azis as German Muggle 24, Jessica Cartledge as "red-headed Ravenclaw", Radha Sthanakiya as "tiny witch 1", Isabelle Coverdale as "tiny witch 2", and Emilia Karlsson as Ministry Guest.